eradiate/eradiate/docs/rst/getting_started/quickstart.rst

    If you experience issues with this quick start guide, please refer to the more detailed setup instructions.

 .. _sec-getting_started-quickstart-prerequisites:

 Prerequisites
 -------------

-Before cloning the repo and compiling the code, ensure that your machine meets the requirements listed below.
+Before cloning the Git repository and compiling the code, ensure that your machine meets the requirements listed below.

 .. tabbed:: Linux